Simie/simonmoles.com/README.md

 `npm start` to run the development server.

-`npm run build` to build for production.
+`npm run build --production` to build for production.